preaudc/tech-articles/FlumeFileChannel.md

 invalid directory names on HDFS.

-However, the country header sometimes contains characters which are invalid for an HDFS directory name.
-In that case, the Flume agent will raise the above IllegalArgumentException exception when that happens.
+However, the country header sometimes contains characters which are invalid for an HDFS directory name, e.g. `fr';WAITFOR DELAY '0:0:32'--` in the above exception.
+In that case, the Flume agent will raise an IllegalArgumentException.

 Even worse, the event will be stuck in the cMyLogType File Channel, and will block all the following events!